databs1/med_price_prediction/README.md

 The log transformed price gives the best results.

 ## Results
-I run cross validation with grid search multiple times to validate my model and find the optimal hyperparameters achieving satisfying results.
+I run cross validation with grid search multiple times to validate the model and find the optimal hyperparameters achieving satisfying results.
 GridSearch iterations can be found in grid_iterations.
+Best prediction scores were made with Random Forest.